Blog

 The test newsletter landed in spam.
 Turned out DMARC and SPF were configured, just configured wrong.

-Wrapped a cloud browser rendering service into a CLI, pointed it at school websites for a live research project, and watched it catch two things AI research had gotten wrong.
+Built a bash CLI around Cloudflare Browser Rendering, pointed it at school websites for a live research project, and watched it catch two things AI research had gotten wrong.

 Why an AI agent ignored a working tool and gave up — and what one rewrite fixed.